 Pablo Eisenberg Public Interest Fellows

 The endowed Pablo Eisenberg Public Interest Fellowship was created in 2006 to honor the work of McCourt School of Public Policy Senior Fellow Pablo Eisenberg.
-The fellowships are from September 15, 2025 through April 30, 2026, and are administered by the Center for Public and Nonprofit Leadership (CPNL).
-The fellowships, ranging from $8,000 to $10,000, are awarded to McCourt students who have demonstrated a strong commitment to social justice and systems change through their work and volunteer experience.
+The fellowships are from September 14, 2026 through April 30, 2027, and are administered by the Center for Public and Nonprofit Leadership (CPNL).
+The two fellowships, ranging from $8,000 to $10,000, are awarded to McCourt students who have demonstrated a strong commitment to social justice and systems change through their work and volunteer experience.
 Students will provide research and project management support to the CPNL leadership team.

 Qualifications: Currently enrolled or new admit who has confirmed enrollment as a full-time student at McCourt.
 Demonstrated experience in, and commitment to, social justice and systems change.
 Excellent research and writing skills are required.
 Students of color are encouraged to apply.